Kongstad/Geo_Project_TensorFlow/README.md

 - [x] CUDA
          <details>
          <summary>Information</summary>
 CUDA (Compute Unified Device Architecture) is a Nvidia developed parallel computing platform and programming model which utilizes the GPU in processing algorithms.
 In general the software allows for the use of the powerful computing cores in a graphics processor for doing calculations.
 This allows for a strong increase in computing performance over the conventional CPU.
-This is entirely essential for our project, as we intend to utilize the full power of the Nvidia 1080 card.
+This is entirely essential for our project, as we intend to utilize the full capacity of the Nvidia 1080 card.
 More information can be found at <a href="http://www.nvidia.com/object/io_69526.html">Nvidia's CUDA Zone</a>
          </details>
 - [x] cuDNN
          <details>